-With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], with the exceptions that the minimum upstream power P{min} MUST be as given in Table 6-10 below, and the maximum upstream power P{max} MUST be as given in Table 6-7 above.
-Note that in Section 6.2.18.2.2 of the [DOCSIS RFI 2.0] the value of 53 in the equation for P{hi_s} MUST be replaced with 56 since this value is actually intended to be P{max} from Table 6-7 above.
+With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], with the following exceptions.
+The minimum upstream power P{min} MUST be as given in Table 6-10 below, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0].
+The maximum upstream power Pmax MUST be as given in Table 6-7 above, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0].
+Note that in Section 6.2.18.2.2 of the [DOCSIS RFI 2.0] the value of 53 in the equation for P{hi_S} MUST be replaced with 56 since this value is actually intended to be P{max} from Table 6-7 above.
+15